MarkLodato/ITE/ITE/6/README.md

 Nonfunctional requirements:

-*   Must differentiate between layers in the model, with clear interfaces between them.
 *   Must support backwards compatible links that can be consumed by existing layout files.
 *   Must differentiate between different types of related artifacts (only if